turingschool/portfolios/students/1608-back/brandon-randall/20160831-brandon-randall-m1.markdown

 is either random family issues or maybe extensive material with which i need to learn pre requesites or something along those lines.
 Other than that, i think with enough time I can conquer any difficult task.

-Giving feedback

-Ali Sclerith: Early in the module, Brandon reached out for a social gathering, which I deeply appreciated as I was surrounded by strangers.
-Since then, he has also reached out for skills support.
-I appreciate his genuine interest in truly understanding the content, and not just looking for answers.
-He is a pleasure to work with.

-Lee Saville: You're a great guy and I hope you succeed in the future.
-One suggestion would be to hit the basics really hard so that you can tackle the bigger more complex problems that involve knowing the smaller bits more intimately.
-I felt that during our group work we had to spend a lot of time going over the more basic things.
-Cheers!

-(feedback to me)

 ### Playing a Part